As of September 2017, our new SENDCo contacts are:

 You will find details of our approach for promoting equality in our Single Equality Scheme policy document.
 This includes race equality, disability equality, accessibility, gender equality, transgender, community cohesion & age, sexual orientation, religion and belief.

-If you have specific questions about the Norfolk Local Offer please look at the SEND information on the Norfolk County Council website link.
+If you have specific questions about the Norfolk Local Offer please look at the SENDCo information on the Norfolk County Council website link.

 Alternatively, if you think your child may have SEND please speak to their Class Teacher or contact Hannah Holgate our SENDCo on 01603 737481.